Advertisement

 Vitamin D

-How much vitamin D people need is hotly debated, with researchers estimating that anywhere from 6 percent to 94 percent of people are deficient, depending on the levels deemed necessary.
-We do know, however, that certain groups have a higher risk for low levels of vitamin D, including the elderly, people with darker skin and those who live in regions with fewer months of sunshine.
+Certain groups have a higher risk for low levels of vitamin D, including breastfed infants, older adults, people with darker skin, and those who live in regions with fewer months of sunshine.

-This vitamin is essential to the health and strength of your bones, and deficiency may be linked to the development of osteoporosis—a condition that causes bones to become brittle and weak.
-Nevertheless, taking vitamin D supplements isn't helpful for everyone.
-A meta-analysis of 81 studies published in October 2018 in The Lancet Diabetes & Endocrinology found that neither high nor low doses of the essential nutrient help prevent falls and fractures or improve bone density.
+This vitamin is essential to the health and strength of your bones, and deficiency may be linked to the development of osteoporosis, a condition that causes bones to become brittle and weak.
+But taking vitamin D supplements isn't helpful for everyone, according to the NIH.
+Taking vitamin D alongside calcium supplements may raise bone density numbers a little bit, but research hasn’t really shown that these supplements help prevent falls or fractures in older adults.

-Instead of taking supplements, most people should aim to reach the recommended 600 IU of vitamin D each day through diet and lifestyle adjustments, such as:
+Instead of taking supplements, most people should aim to reach the recommended amount of vitamin D each day through diet and lifestyle approaches, such as:

-• Soaking up the sun—Vitamin D is naturally produced by the body when triggered by sunlight.
-(Just don't overdo the sunbathing.
-Getting too much sun can increase your odds of skin cancer, particularly if you have risk factors like fair skin or a personal or family history of the disease.)
+• Getting sunlight: Vitamin D is naturally produced by the body when the skin is exposed to sunlight.
+Just don't overdo the sunbathing.
+Getting too much sun can increase your odds of skin cancer, particularly if you have risk factors like fair skin or a personal or family history of the disease.
+Be sure to protect yourself by wearing UVA- and UVB-blocking sunglasses, and broad-spectrum sunscreen with an SPF of at least 15.

 kale and radish salad